 HOUSING

 Affordable housing and homelessness are major problems facing many communities.
-These communities usually focus on finding ways to raise funds to subsidize the building of more affordable housing to fix this problem.
+To fix this problem, communities often focus on finding ways to raise funds to subsidize the building of more affordable housing.
 However, in spite of their best efforts and no matter how much additional income is raised, the problem never seems to go away.
-The CSS housing plan proposes a way to permanently fix this problem.

 A hundred years ago a Sears House package could be ordered and shipped with all the materials precut and numbered for local assembly.
 Many different types of homes at different quality and cost levels were offered.
 The building process was relatively straight-forward and relatively fast.
 People are still living in some of these Sear’s homes today.